luizgadel/dashboard-nextjs/README.md

 The app has the following features and pages:
 - Connection with a [backend API](https://github.com/luizgadel/dashboard-nestjs).
-- Login by username and password.
+- Login by email and password.
 - Topbar with:
     - navigation links reflecting the current page;
     - a dropdown menu with a logout button.